OpenSidewalks/opensidewalks_cli/README.md

 `poetry install`, you will need to run `poetry shell` in this repository before you can use `osw`.
 Alternatively, you can run the `osw` command from the base directory of the repository by using `poetry run`, such as `poetry run osw`.

+## Tasking Manager Projects
+A `tasking-manager-projects` directory is included which contains a template of the recommended staging folders as well as examples.